 The most blatant case was the boss of a dyslexia clinic organising a free autism talk for me to sell my books, only to falsely claim that I have been receiving therapy support from her at the end of my talk.
 Unfortunately, I was too shocked to rebut her at that time.

-If we do not wish to be exploited, we must take measures to protect ourselves.
+If we do not wish to be exploited, we must be able to recognise the signs of tokenism and take measures to protect ourselves.
 Firstly, we should insist on receiving reasonable compensation for our efforts.
 We do not have to work for free just because we are autistics and the project is about autism.

 Secondly, we must be very selective in choosing who we partner with.
 Reject the request if we feel uncomfortable about the person or their attitude.
 Stop working with disrespectful, controlling, and stubborn partners.
 Read up about tokenism to better assess the true intention of potential partners.

 Thirdly, be especially cautious if we are not working with a registered charity.
-Businesses, social enterprises, and private individuals are usually only interested in making money and will exploit us.
+Businesses, social enterprises, and private individuals are often only interested in making money and promoting their platform.
 These parties do not have to publicly disclose their accounts and may be using us to earn money for themselves without our knowledge.
 For instance, a social enterprise may earn money by accepting donations from sponsors, spending only part of the funds, and then paying the rest to its owner as salary.

 Lastly, do not hunger after fame and connections.
 Most of us will not know how to make use of them even if we get the right ones.
-Going to an event to ‘promote’ ourselves is usually a waste of time since marketing work is not our strength.
-Until we find a respectful, trusted and reliable NeuroTypical partner willing to work fairly with us, it is best to just focus on the areas that we can excel at and focus on our own career development.
+Going to an event to ‘promote’ ourselves can be a waste of time since marketing work is not our strength.
+Until we find a respectful, trusted and reliable NeuroTypical partner willing to work fairly with us and manage our publicity work, it is best to just focus on the areas that we can excel at and our own career development.